 - The number of people with physical long-term conditions and with mental health conditions including dementia, is expected to increase as the population increases. - The proportion of people with more than one long-term condition is expected to increase by an estimated 30% over the next ten years. - Whilst overall emergency admissions are relatively low, around 16% (worth around £5 million) of emergency admissions are for potentially preventable conditions. - In 2009/10 the emergency admission rate for hip fractures was significantly higher compared with London and England averages. - In 2008, 61% of deaths occurred in hospitals.
 Since the implementation of the End of Life Care Strategy there has been a decrease of 6% of in-hospital deaths. - There are 20 care homes in Richmond which is high relative to other boroughs.
 7% (£1.7 million) of spend on emergency admissions is attributable to care homes.
 30% of emergency hospital admissions from care homes are short stay (0 or 1 days) suggesting there is potential to reduce admissions.
-Quality and safety measures have been identified for care homes. - Joint (i.e. Local Authority, NHS and voluntary sector) winter warmth campaign.
+Quality and safety measures have been identified for care homes. - An estimated 30% of all people with a long term condition also have a mental health problem.
+Older people in particular tend to have multiple long term physical health problems which combine with mental health concerns. - Co-morbidity is particularly high among older people in acute general hospitals.
+Also many residents in care homes are likely to have depression or dementia. - Carers of people who have a physical or mental health condition are particularly vulnerable to experiencing psychological distress as well as having chronic physical illness.